HarshKapadia2/git_basics/README.md

 # git_basics
 A repo for the the basics of Git and GitHub!

+This repo will always be a work in progress, so do make PRs to add your knowledge to it and correct any mistakes that might've been made!

-**Disclaimer:** I have used a lot of resources from the internet to learn and then compile this repo and have tried linking all the resources used.
-Do let me know if I've missed linking any resource, I will gladly add it!
+**Disclaimer:** I have used a lot of resources from the internet to learn and then compile this repo and have tried linking all the resources used (either as hyperlinks and at the bottom of the file).
+Do let me know if I've missed linking any resource that I have used and I will gladly add it!
+Contact me at `harshgkapadia@gmail.com` or on Twitter `@harshgkapadia`.
+You can also make an issue!

 ## VCS
 - In computer software engineering, revision control is any kind of practice that tracks and provides control over changes to source code.